peterhinch/micropython-async/v3/docs/TUTORIAL.md

 often one of disappointment.
 Surely pre-emptive is better?
 Why should I have to explicitly yield control when the Python virtual machine can do it for me?

+My background is in hardware interfacing: I am not a web developer.
+I found [this video](https://www.youtube.com/watch?v=kdzL3r-yJZY) to be an interesting beginner-level introduction to asynchronous web programming which discusses the relative merits of cooperative and pre-emptive scheduling in that environment.

 When it comes to embedded systems the cooperative model has two advantages.
 Firstly, it is lightweight.
 It is possible to have large numbers of tasks because unlike descheduled threads, paused tasks contain little state.